 Also I have added calls to mysql_next_result after each mysql_free_result.

 I have tested this patch on Solaris 10 and it seems to work fine.

-#4 Updated by benbrown almost 5 years ago
+#4 Updated by benbrown about 5 years ago

 - File mod_mysql_vhost_stored_proc.patch added